RunestoneInteractive/RunestoneServer/README.rst

 Building the Book
 -----------------

-Once you the above installed, you can type ``make all`` from the command line and that will build the following targets:
+Once you the above installed, you can type ``paver allbooks`` from the command line and that will build the following targets:

 * How to Think Like a Computer Scientist
 * Problem Solving with algorithms and Data Structures using Python
 * A development version of everything combined (devcourse)

-You can quickly check the build by opening the file static/devcourse/index.html in your browser.
+You can quickly check the build by opening the file ``static/devcourse/index.html`` in your browser.

 Now before you start web2py its convenient to make runestone the default application.
 In the top level web2py directory copy routes.example.py to routes.py and Modify the three lines that contain the word runestone to look like this::